ColbyTaylor12/project1-campaign-website/docs/documentation.md

 * As Fred I would like a button that I can click to show me when I am supposed to vote because I already know I am voting for this     candidate.
 10

 * As Ida I would like to be able to view information both in tid bits and a more in depth look into my interests to make an informed   decision on my voting decision.
 20

+## MVP

+Must

+* Have pictures of the candidate on the site.

+* Have the candidates views and achievements on the page.

+* Have a reminder of the election day.

+* Have an area for more information to be accessed.

+Should

+* Should have pictures that make the candidate more appealing to the voter.

+* Have a button that shows you the election day.

+* List group w/ links to the acievements on wiki page.

+* Pictures as anchor tags that will take you to more info about the beliefs the pictures depict.

+Could

+* Could have comments section.

+* Could have an email link for a mailer.

+Wont

+* Have functional animation due to lack of knowledge.

+* Have functional social media share links.